OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## **Implementation**

 A feature must be [prioritized](https://github.com/orgs/OpenLiberty/projects/2) and socialized (or `No Design Approved`) before any implementation work may begin and is the minimum before any beta code may be delivered.
-GA code may not be delivered until this feature has obtained the "Design Approved" or "No Design Approved" label.
+Code may not GA until this feature has obtained the "Design Approved" or "No Design Approved" label, along with all other tasks outlines in [GA](#ga) section.

 ### **Feature Development Begins**
 - [ ] Add the `In Progress` label

 ## **Legal and Translation**

-These steps are usually concurrent with implementation, and must be completed along with the primary implementation before either Beta delivery or GA delivery may be requested.
+These steps should be done concurrently with implementation, and must be completed before GA of this feature may be requested.
+However, it is strongly recommended for legal approvals to be obtained as early as possible in the design/development process to avoid any last minute blockers.

-### **Legal** (Complete 1 week before Feature Complete Date)
+### **Legal** (Complete before Feature Complete Date)
 - [ ] Changed or new open source libraries are cleared and approved, or N/A. (Legal Release Services/Cass Tucker/Release PM).
 - [ ] Licenses and Certificates of Originality (COOs) are updated, or N/A

 ### **Translation** (Complete 1 week before Feature Complete Date)
 - [ ] PII updates are merged, or N/A. Note timing with translation shipments.

-## **Feature Complete**
-- [ ] Implementation completed.
-- [ ] Function acceptance tests (FATs) completed.
-- [ ] Backlog issues reviewed for Stop Ship issues.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## **Beta**

 In order to facilitate early feedback from users, all new features and functionality should first be released as part of a beta release.

-### **Beta Delivery**
+### **Beta Code**
 - [ ] Beta fence the functionality
   - `kind=beta`, `ibm:beta`, `ProductInfo.getBetaEdition()`
 - [ ] Beta development complete and feature ready for inclusion in a beta release
   - Add label `target:beta` and the appropriate `target:YY00X-beta` (where YY00X is the targeted beta version).
 - [ ] Feature delivered into beta
-  - Release Management ([Sam Wong](https://github.com/samwatibm)) adds label `release:YY00X-beta` (where YY00X is the first beta version that included the functionality).
+  - ([OpenLiberty/release-manager](https://github.com/orgs/OpenLiberty/teams/release-manager)) adds label `release:YY00X-beta` (where YY00X is the first beta version that included the functionality).

 ### **Beta Blog** (Complete 1.5 weeks before beta eGA)
 - [ ] Beta blog issue created and populated using the [Open Liberty BETA blog post](https://github.com/OpenLiberty/open-liberty/issues/new/choose) template.
   - Add a link to the beta blog issue in the [Documents](#documents) section.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-## **GA Delivery**
+## **GA**

-GA delivery occurs after obtaining all necessary Focal Point Approvals.
-The trigger for obtaining focal point approvals is the addition of the `target:ga` label.
+A feature is ready to GA after it is Feature Complete and has obtained all necessary Focal Point Approvals.

+### **Feature Complete**
+- [ ] Feature implementation and tests completed.
+  - [ ] All PRs are merged.
+  - [ ] All epic and child issues are closed.
+  - [ ] All stop ship issues are completed.
+- [ ] Legal: all necessary aprovals granted.
+- [ ] Translation: All messages translated or sent for translation for upcoming release
+- [ ] GA development complete and feature ready for inclusion in a GA release
+  - Add label `target:ga` and the appropriate `target:YY00X` (where YY00X is the targeted GA version).
+  - Inclusion in a release requires the completion of all Focal Point Approvals.

 ### **Focal Point Approvals** (Complete by Feature Complete Date)

-These occur only after GA deliver is requested (by adding a `target:ga` label).
-GA delivery may not occur until all approvals are obtained.
+These occur only after GA of this feature is requested (by adding a `target:ga` label).
+GA of this feature may not occur until all approvals are obtained.

 ### **All Features**
 - [ ] **FAT** All Tests complete and running successfully in SOE or N/A. ([OpenLiberty/fat-approvers](https://github.com/orgs/OpenLiberty/teams/fat-approvers))